aaronsaray/aaronsaray.com/_posts/2011-06-10-phpunit-error-no-release-available-for-package.markdown

     pear remote-list -c phpunit

 This finally gave me a worthwhile error!
-"The value of the config option cache_dir (/tmp/pear/cache) is not a directory and attempts to creat the directory have failed"
+"The value of the config option cache_dir (/tmp/pear/cache) is not a directory and attempts to create the directory have failed"

 So, I finally was successful after the following two commands: